 About Herefordshire Archaeology

 is the county archaeological service maintained by Herefordshire Council.
-It is located within Economic, Environmental and Cultural Services in the Council's Places and Communities Directorate.
+It is located within Economic, Environmental and Cultural Services in the Council's Economy, Communities and Corporate Directorate.
 The service exists to assess, investigate, document, conserve and promote the archaeology and historic landscape of the county and cathedral city.
-The service currently comprises a core staff of five: the County Archaeologist, the Archaeological Advisor, the Countryside Advisor (Archaeology), the Archaeological Projects Officer, and the Historic Environment Record Officer (job-share).
-A further five posts are being supported through Council and external budgets and grant aid.
+The service has been reduced since 2012 and currently comprises a core staff of three: the Archaeological Advisor (who deals with planning enquiries and development advice), the Archaeological Projects Manager (who deals with research projects, Countryside Stewardship and partnership projects), and the Historic Environment Record Officer (staffed as a job-share).

 The vision for Herefordshire Archaeology is for a service that: